awsdocs/aws-security-hub-partner-guide/doc_source/guidelines-asff-mapping.md

 ## Finding types<a name="asff-finding-types"></a>

+You provide your finding type information in `FindingProviderFields.Types`\.

 `Types` should match the [types taxonomy for ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format-type-taxonomy.html)\.

 If needed, you can specify a custom classifier \(the third namespace\)\.